Akropong: The Akan

-49.1% of the population of Ghana are of the Akan Nations, the Akan Nations are a linguistic group of West Africa.
-This group includes the Akuapem, the Akyem, the Ashanti, the Baoulé, the Brong/Abron, the Fante and the Nzema peoples covering the Brong Ahafo, Ashanti, Western, Central, and Eastern Regions, as well as portions of the midsection of the Volta Region, and into North Ghana.
-Cross-bordering into Togo, and covering Côte d'Ivoire Akan; Akye, Aowin and Baoulé Nations in the Southern, Central and Eastern Region of Ivory Coast forming approximately 18-20% of the Ivory Coast population and related lines further into the neighbouring francophone Countries and into Nigeria, forming as collective Kingdom Nations Tribal lines one of the largest Major Kingdom Nations on the African Continent.
+49.1% of the population of Ghana are of the Akan Nations, the Akan nations are a linguistic group of West Africa.
+This group includes the Akuapem, the Akyem, the Ashanti, the Baoulé, the Bono/Brong, the Fante and the Nzema peoples covering the Bono and Bono East, Ashanti, Western, Central, and Eastern Regions, as well as portions of the midsection of the Volta Region, and into North Ghana.
+Cross-bordering into Togo, and covering Côte d'Ivoire Akan; Akye, Aowin and Baoulé nations in the southern, central and eastern region of Ivory Coast forming approximately 18-20% of the Ivory Coast population and related lines further into the neighboring francophone countries and into Nigeria, forming as collective kingdom nations tribal lines one of the largest major kingdom nations on the African continent.
 Temperatures range between 20 °C in August and 32 °C in March averaging approximately 23.88 °C.

 From the 15th century to 19th century, the Akan people dominated gold mining and gold trade in the region.
 Akan art is wide-ranging and renowned, especially for the tradition of crafting bronze gold weights, which were made using the lost wax method of casting.
-Branches of the Akan include the Abron and the Afutu.
+Branches of the Akan include the Bono and the Afutu.
 The Akan culture is the most dominant and apparent in present-day Ghana.

-The People of Akropong practise the matrilineal system of inheritance.
+The people of Akropong practise the matrilineal system of inheritance.